arg7/zfs-fuse/src/spec.md

 #### 4. Core Algorithm I: New Stream Activation

-This logic is executed when a write occurs for a PGID+StreamType that does not have an existing active context.
+This logic is executed when a write occurs for a PGID that does not have an existing active context.

 **Initial Step: Check for Free Context Slot**